anthonymesa/litter-blame/README.md

 # LitterBlame
 Tracks file creation events and logs them so that applications and all residual files can later be removed by the user.

+This should be something that you run on a single executable.

 # Resources

 - Windows